kcbanner/uw-wkrpt/README.md

 * acronym: for spelling out acronyms in full, the first time only.
 * longtable: for tabular environments that break pages.
 * tabularx: for tabular environments that know how wide they are.

-* ltxtable
-    for a merge of longtable and tabularx, which may not work.
+* ltxtable: for a merge of longtable and tabularx, which may not work.

-* times, mathptm
-    For using the Times font in your text and math.
+* times, mathptm: For using the Times font in your text and math.

 -- Simon Law <sfllaw@uwaterloo.ca>  Wed, 30 Apr 2003 19:34:41 -0400
 -- Casey Banner <cccbanne@engmail.uwaterloo.ca> Sat, 16 Apr 2011 14:28:31 -0400